BriFuture/MyTranslation/source/civ5_Modders_Guide_part2_4.md

 The problem is the existing references to non-existing Horses.
 Although the Database.log file gives us some indication of where the errors are coming from, the easiest way to find out what files contain a reference to RESOURSE_HORSE is a file search.

-To do that I start in the "<Civ5 install dir>\Assets\Gameplay\XML" directory and do a search for RESOURCE_HORSE and select to have my search include file contents.
+To do that I start in the "`<Civ5 install dir>\Assets\Gameplay\XML`" directory and do a search for RESOURCE_HORSE and select to have my search include file contents.
 Doing so gives me the following:

 ![](civ5_imgs/page54.jpg)